Blue's Clues & You!

-Blue's Clues & You! is a live-action/computer-animated interactive educational children's television series developed by Traci Paige Johnson and Angela C. Santomero for Nickelodeon.
-It is a revival of the 1996–2006 Blue's Clues television series with a new host, Josh Dela Cruz, and is produced by Nickelodeon Animation Studio, 9 Story Media Group, and Brown Bag Films.
+Blue's Clues & You! is an interactive educational children's television series developed by Traci Paige Johnson and Angela C. Santomero for Nickelodeon.
+Combining live-action and animation, it is a revival of the 1996–2006 Blue's Clues television series, which was created by Johnson, Santomero, and Todd Kessler.
+The revival features a new host, Josh Dela Cruz, and was produced by Nickelodeon Animation Studio, 9 Story Media Group, and Brown Bag Films Toronto.
 It premiered on Nickelodeon on November 11, 2019.
+On July 17, 2025, Josh Dela Cruz announced that Nickelodeon abruptly canceled the show and that only four episodes of the supposed fifth season were produced.
+The final season was released on YouTube on September 27, 2024.

 Premise

-Similar to the original 1996 series, this series has a live-action host in an animated world.
-The series features new production designs and the characters (aside from the host) are animated digitally, though the visual style remains similar to the style used in the original series.
+Similar to the 1996-2006 original series, this series has live-action and animation.
+The series features new production designs, and the characters (aside from the host) are animated digitally, though the visual style remains similar to the style used in the original series.

 Like the original show, Blue's Clues & You! depends upon built-in silences designed to encourage audience participation and what The New York Times called "direct address inviting preschoolers to play along with games and solve mini-mysteries".
-The show's producers recognized that its return was due to nostalgia, and that although young children had more access to technology and were more visual than preschoolers before, they still had the same developmental and emotional needs to "slow down".
+The show's producers factored in the impact of the previous series, and that although young children had more access to technology and were more visual than preschoolers before, they still had the same developmental and emotional needs to "slow down".